 - Vitamin A helps keep your dog’s coat and skin healthy and aids in the proper functioning of muscles and nerves.

-- Celery is especially rich in Vitamin K and this is essential for proper blood clotting.
+- Celery is especially rich in Vitamin K, which is essential for proper blood clotting.

-- It also contains Vitamin C. However, dogs can naturally produce Vitamin C on their own, so a healthy dog does not need it added to their diet.
+- It also contains Vitamin C. However, dogs can naturally produce Vitamin C independently, so a healthy dog does not need it added to their diet.
 There is some evidence that a little dietary Vitamin C may be beneficial to sick or stressed dogs.